Fraction Addition and Subtraction for Grade 5

 Mixed numbers combine whole numbers and fractions.
 Students can add the whole numbers and fraction parts separately when the fractional parts are ready to combine.
 Sometimes subtraction requires renaming one whole as a fraction.

 This keeps the work grounded in place value-like reasoning for fractions.
+Students are organizing the whole-number part and the fraction part carefully.

 Use Fraction Operations in Context